tlong314/cmgame/README.md

 ```

-onload - A function to call when the game's constructor has completed setup.
+`onload` - A function to call when the game's constructor has completed setup.
 Thus this only occurs as a constructor option, and is never used again in game's lifecycle.

-hideOnStart - An array of HTML elements (or CSS selectors defining each) to be hidden from the screen when the game starts (e.g., when user presses Start button)
+`hideOnStart` - An array of HTML elements (or CSS selectors defining each) to be hidden from the screen when the game starts (e.g., when user presses Start button)

-tickDistance - How many pixels apart x-axis (and y-axis) tick marks are from each other.
+`tickDistance` - How many pixels apart x-axis (and y-axis) tick marks are from each other.
 Default is 20.

-gridlineDistance - How many pixels apart (horizontally or vertically) graph gridlines are drawn.
+`gridlineDistance` - How many pixels apart (horizontally or vertically) graph gridlines are drawn.
 If not provided, picks value based on tickDistance.

-graphScalar - How much real numbers are scaled into the number of pixels on screen.
+`graphScalar` - How much real numbers are scaled into the number of pixels on screen.
 For instance, if this is 30, then there will be 30 pixels between the point (0, 0) and the point (1, 0).
 Note: if your graphScalar and tickDistance do not match, this may be confusing to the user.
 Try to keep one a multiple of the other.

-tickFontSize - A specific size (in pixels) for the tick mark font.
+`tickFontSize` - A specific size (in pixels) for the tick mark font.
 If not provided, picks value based on gridlineDistance and tickDistance, with a minimum of 10 pixels.

-tickLabelIf - A function that takes in a real value (for a tick value on the x or y axis) and returns true to draw the value next to the tick mark, false to not draw it, or a specific string to draw.
+`tickLabelIf` - A function that takes in a real value (for a tick value on the x or y axis) and returns true to draw the value next to the tick mark, false to not draw it, or a specific string to draw.
 By default draws all tick values.

-tickLabelIfX - Similar to tickLabelIf, but only considering values on x-axis.
+`tickLabelIfX` - Similar to tickLabelIf, but only considering values on x-axis.

-tickLabelIfY - Similar to tickLabelIf, but only considering values on y-axis.
+`tickLabelIfY` - Similar to tickLabelIf, but only considering values on y-axis.

-soundOn - A boolean: true to allow sound effects to play, false to mute them.
+`soundOn` - A boolean: true to allow sound effects to play, false to mute them.
 Defaults to false.
 Note: most browsers require user interaction before playing sound (having a start button to click is an easy way to overcome this).

-musicOn - A boolean: true to allow music (generally longer sound files) to play, false to mute them.
+`musicOn` - A boolean: true to allow music (generally longer sound files) to play, false to mute them.
 Defaults to false.
 Note: most browsers require user interaction before playing sound (having a start button to click is an easy way to overcome this).

-saveName - A string to use as the localStorage key for saving this game's state details.
+`saveName` - A string to use as the localStorage key for saving this game's state details.
 Essentially your "save file name".
 If not provided, one will be generated.
 (If you do not invoke save() or load() methods this value is never used)

-frameCap - During each animation cycle, the game stores an internal `frameCount` variable tracking how many animation frames have passed.
+`frameCap` - During each animation cycle, the game stores an internal `frameCount` variable tracking how many animation frames have passed.
 The dev may find this useful for certain cases like animations.
-If the game is long, you may want to prevent this value from becoming unbounded, by setting this `frameCap` to some positive integer, because the default is Infinity.
+If the game is long, you may want to prevent this value from becoming unbounded, by setting this `frameCap` to some positive integer.
+The default is a rather arbitrary 100000.
+You can set this to `Infinity` if you need the count to continue throughout gameplay.

-originByRatio - An array allowing you to define the Cartesian "origin" on screen based on game dimensions.
+`originByRatio` - An array allowing you to define the Cartesian "origin" on screen based on game dimensions.
 This array has 2 elements: the first is a scalar to multiply by the canvas width to get the origin's x position on screen.
 The second element does the same with y using the game's height.
 Defaults to \[0.5, 0.5\] (i.e., the center point on the screen, or \[half the width, half the height\].

-origin - An array, similar to originByRatio, but takes in actual x and y position, rather than scalars.
+`origin` - An array, similar to originByRatio, but takes in actual x and y position, rather than scalars.
 Defaults to game's center point.

-wrapper - An HTML element (or CSS selector for that element) to be used as the canvas "host" or "wrapper" element, used for CSS scaling.
+`wrapper` - An HTML element (or string CSS selector for that element) to be used as the canvas "host" or "wrapper" element, used for CSS scaling.
 If this option is not present, the game looks for an element with id "cmWrapper".
 If none is found, the game creates and adds a new div to take the role.
 Default is null.

-canvas - An HTML element (or CSS selector for that element) to be used as the visible output canvas element for all game drawing.
+`canvas` - An HTML element (or CSS selector for that element) to be used as the visible output canvas element for all game drawing.
 If this option is not present, the game looks for an element with id "cmCanvas".
 If none is found, the game creates and adds a new div to take the role.
 Default is null.

-backgroundCanvas - An HTML element (or CSS selector for that element) to be used as the output canvas element for the game's background.
+`backgroundCanvas` - An HTML element (or CSS selector for that element) to be used as the output canvas element for the game's background.
 If this option is not present, we assume there is no background canvas.
 Default is null.

-pressElement: An HTML element (or CSS selector for that element) defining the element to be used for mouse/touch events.
+`pressElement` - An HTML element (or CSS selector for that element) defining the element to be used for mouse/touch events.
 Defaults to the game's canvas (as expected).
 This option should only be used if you need touch/mouse events handled outside the actual game.

-orientation - A string, desired orientation when entering fullscreen.
+`orientation` - A string, desired orientation when entering fullscreen.
 Only makes sense when fullscreen features are being used.
 Examples: "portrait", "landscape"

-tickStyle - A color string for the Cartesian grid tick marks on the axes.
+`tickStyle` - A color string for the Cartesian grid tick marks on the axes.
 Defaults to CMGame.Color.DARK_GRAY.

-xAxisStyle - A color string for the line defining the x-axis.
+`xAxisStyle` - A color string for the line defining the x-axis.
 Defaults to CMGame.Color.GRAY.

-yAxisStyle - A color string for the line defining the y-axis.
+`yAxisStyle` - A color string for the line defining the y-axis.
 Defaults to CMGame.Color.GRAY.

-gridStyle - A color string for the Cartesian grid graph lines.
+`gridStyle` - A color string for the Cartesian grid graph lines.
 Defaults to CMGame.Color.LIGHT_GRAY.

+`gridlineWidth` - The lineWidth (in pixels) used to draw the graph gridlines.
+Defaults to 1.

-ignoreNumLock - A boolean, for keyboard-based games. true if you want numpad arrows to always register as direction (even when NumLock is on); false if you want NumLock to force those keys to register as numbers.
+`ignoreNumLock` - A boolean, for keyboard-based games. true if you want numpad arrows to always register as direction (even when NumLock is on); false if you want NumLock to force those keys to register as numbers.
 Default is false.

+`allowContextMenu` - A boolean.
+By default the game tries to override "right click"/"long press" actions that show a context menu to the user.
+Set this option to true if you want the user to be able to show that menu, e.g., to give them the "Download image" option for the canvas.
+Note however that this will only download the foreground canvas image.
+Use takeScreenshot() (with say, a button for the user to click) if you want them to take screenshots that include the background.

+`overrideStyles` - CMGame has various styles built in, with the cmgame.css file.
+If you do not include this file, the console will provide warnings about the missing resource.
+Set overrideStyles option to true to suppress these warnings, if you want to handle all the CSS styling yourself.

+`debug` - A boolean, for testing.
+Do not use in production.
+When set to true, this starts the game automatically without user trigger, thus hiding all elements in hideOnStart.
+It also makes invisible gridlines visible for game type "graph".

-multiTouch - A boolean; true if you want every touch to register a new event even if touches are simultaneous. false to allow one touch/mouse press event at a time.
-Default is false, as this allows desktop and mobile experiences to be similar.
+`multiTouch` - A boolean; true if you want every touch to register a new event even if touches are simultaneous. false to allow one touch/mouse press event at a time.
+(This is added for future versions, but currently us unused) Default is false, as this allows desktop and mobile experiences to be similar.

-doodleOptions - A plain JS object defining whether the user can draw in the current game.
+`doodleOptions` - A plain JS object defining whether the user can draw in the current game.

-doodleOptions.enabled - Whether or not user can current "doodle" on the game screen.
+`doodleOptions.enabled` - Whether or not user can current "doodle" on the game screen.
 Defaults to false.

-doodleOptions.lineWidth - Number of pixels wide these drawing lines should be.
+`doodleOptions.lineWidth` - Number of pixels wide these drawing lines should be.

-doodleOptions.strokeStyle - Color string used to draw the new doodle.
+`doodleOptions.strokeStyle` - Color string used to draw the new doodle.
 Default is CMGame.Color.BLACK.

-doodleOptions.fillStyleAbove - Color to (try and) fill above the drawn line.
+`doodleOptions.fillStyleAbove` - Color to (try and) fill above the drawn line.
 May be buggy.
 Defaults to CMGame.Color.TRANSPARENT.

-doodleOptions.fillStyleBelow - Color to (try and) fill below the drawn line.
+`doodleOptions.fillStyleBelow` - Color to (try and) fill below the drawn line.
 May be buggy.
 Defaults to CMGame.Color.TRANSPARENT.

-doodleOptions.fillStyleLeft - Color to (try and) fill to the left of the drawn line.
+`doodleOptions.fillStyleLeft` - Color to (try and) fill to the left of the drawn line.
 May be buggy.
 Defaults to CMGame.Color.TRANSPARENT.

-doodleOptions.fillStyleRight - Color to (try and) fill to the right of the drawn line.
+`doodleOptions.fillStyleRight` - Color to (try and) fill to the right of the drawn line.
 May be buggy.
 Defaults to CMGame.Color.TRANSPARENT.

 ```javascript